top of page

 • The flesh can also be cooked and mashed and added to mashed potato

-• Roast it!
-And have on its own or add to salads.
+• Roast it, and have on its own or add to salads.

 • Add to stews